hasktorch/hasktorch-compose/README.md

 # Hasktorch Compose

-In hasktorch, model specifications, values, and inference are defined separately. there are cases combining commonly used models.
-For example, we might want to connect three linear layers, or add one linear layer to an existing model.
-This repo provides a library to easily compose existing models.
+In Hasktorch, model specifications, values, and inference are defined separately.
+This often necessitates combining commonly used models.
+For example, three linear layers may need to be connected in sequence, or a new linear layer could be added to an existing model.
+Hasktorch Compose provides a straightforward way to compose such models.

-We plan to provide both an untyped API and a typed API, but we will prioritize the development of the untyped API.
+In addition to simple model composition, this library aims to support extracting parts of models and sharing parameters between different models, such as ControlNet and RoLa.
+Both an untyped API and a typed API are planned, with initial development focused on the untyped API.

-This is an experimental library developed based on [hasktorch-skeleton](https://github.com/hasktorch/hasktorch-skeleton).
+Hasktorch Compose is an experimental library built on top of [hasktorch-skeleton](https://github.com/hasktorch/hasktorch-skeleton).

-List of planned features:
+**Planned Features:**
 - [x] Sequential
 - [ ] Extract layer
 - [ ] Test for each layer
 - [ ] Overlay layer
-- [ ] Concatenate layer
+- [x] Concatenate layer

 # Examples